akullpp/awesome-java/README.md

 * [Apache Velocity](http://velocity.apache.org/) - Templates for HTML pages, emails or source code generation in general.
 * [FreeMarker](http://freemarker.org/) - General templating engine without any heavyweight or opinionated dependencies.
 * [JavaServer Pages](https://jsp.java.net/) - Aged templating for websites with custom tag libraries.
+* [SiteMesh](http://sitemesh.org/) - SiteMesh is a lightweight and flexible Java web application framework that applies the Gang of Four decorator pattern to allow a clean separation of content from presentation.
 * [StringTemplate](http://www.stringtemplate.org/) - Java template engine for generating source code, web pages, emails, or any other formatted text output.
 * [Thymeleaf](http://www.thymeleaf.org/) - Aims to be a substitute for JSP and works for XML files in general.